They (the breed) is quite popular in films. You've seen

 and looked just the right size for my dinner.
 If I had a fresh fish, well,

-Yes, it's obvious isn't it: I need to get to shore for more groceries!
+Yes as a matter of fact, I do need to get to shore for more groceries!

-And on that note, I'll wish you a
+And on that note, I shall wish you a

 good day.